Who are we and how did we get here?

 Ross is both assistant grower and mentor at the Husbandry School.
 As grower, he works alongside Rebecca and Helen to produce our lovely salads and vegetables and in his mentor role teaches podcasting, digital storytelling and creative writing.

-Ross worked for twenty years in Higher Education teaching media studies and digital storytelling before following his passion into organic and regenerative horticulture.
+Ross worked for twenty years in Higher Education teaching media studies and digital storytelling before following his passion into organic horticulture and agroecology.
 He completed a 12 month traineeship at a no-dig Community Supported Agriculture project just outside Brighton before joining the Husbandry School in the summer of 2023.

 He enjoys singing, being a member of Dartmoor's The Lost Sound, as well as morris dancing, cycling and Kitesurfing.